The 7 Best Drum Rugs and Mats (2023)

 Meinl is a big name for drummers.
 The Germany-based company is known worldwide for its percussion instruments.
 I had high hopes that their MDR-BK drum rug would live up to the name and sure enough, it did not disappoint.

 First, let’s talk about appearance.
-The rug comes in rich black color with small red details on the corners.
+The rug comes in a rich black color with small red details on the corners.
 From studio to stage, the velvety black color looks quite glam and blends well in every setting.

 The rug is made from a thick fabric that is tightly woven.
 The non-slip bottom offers a great grip that you may have to struggle a bit to move the bass drum pedals.
 When it comes to size, it provides a good surface area.